workerb-io/docs/pages/apiref/event.md

 ##### Arguments

 - **path**: A [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to identify the target element in the DOM.
-- **eventConfig** An [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to specify the event.
+- **eventConfig**: An [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to specify the event.
 It has the following properties:
-    - **eventType** A [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to the specify the type of the event.
+    - **eventType**: A [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) value used to the specify the type of the event.
 Following values are supported:
         - keydown
         - keyup
         - mousedown